sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 ![A Simple Example](example.png)

-This diagram will work in SpiffWorkflow as is, and each task would gather more information, add it to the Task Data and then send a new copy of that data on to the next task in the flow.
+This diagram will work in SpiffWorkflow as is, and each task would gather more information, add it to the Task Data, and then send a new copy of that data on to the next task in the flow.
 The benefit here is you don’t have to model the data at all.
 It’s clear where information is coming from, and that it will be available when you need it.
-The data and the flow are one in the same.
+The data and the flow are one and the same.
 The problem is that the Credit Card task would be passed in a list of all 500 available pizza toppings — information it really doesn’t likely need.
 Worse, the data we provided in credit card details will be passed on to the task for making pizza or sent off in the external call activity, data exposure which is unnecessary and potentially unsafe.